Patient-specific prediction of glioblastoma growth via reduced order modeling and neural networks: Mathematical and numerical modeling of tumor growth

 \subsection{Reduced order model}

 Solving the FOM requires a huge amount of computational resources and time.
-Aiming at constructing an effective procedure to solve the inverse problem of patient-specific parameter identification from neuroimaging data, we resort to a \emph{reduced order model} (ROM) based on linear projections as a robust and more efficient solution strategy.
-The basic idea is to construct a reduced basis (RB) space for the approximation of the discrete solution manifold.
+Aiming at constructing an effective procedure to solve the inverse problem of patient-specific parameter identification from neuroimaging data, we resort to a \emph{reduced order model} (ROM) based on linear projections onto a lower dimensional subspace as a robust and more efficient solution strategy.
+The basic idea is to construct a reduced basis (RB) space for the approximation of the discrete solution manifold, that is, the set of all FOM solutions obtained for varying parameters within a given parameter space.
 Starting from the system Eq.~\eqref{eq:model}, we perform a Proper Orthogonal Decomposition (POD) \cite{HesthavenRozzaStamm2015,Quarteroni_2016} on a set of FOM solutions, named \textit{snapshots}.

 The construction of a basis for the final reduced order space consists of two similar steps.
-We first perform a Singular Value Decomposition (SVD) over the snapshot matrix associated with the variable $f=\left\{\phi\,,\mu \,, n\right\}$ associated with a particular choice of the parameters $\mathcal{P}_k=[\nu_k, M_{0l}, \kappa_k, \delta_k, \delta_{nk}, S_{nk}]$ at a given instant of time.
+We first perform a Singular Value Decomposition (SVD) of the matrix collecting, columnwise, snapshots associated with the variable $f=\left\{\phi\,,\mu \,, n\right\}$ associated with a particular choice of the parameters $\mathcal{P}_k=[\nu_k, M_{0l}, \kappa_k, \delta_k, \delta_{nk}, S_{nk}]$ over time.
 Specifically, the matrix columns are the nodal values of the solution at a specific time-step

 where $N+1$ is the number of time-steps.
-By applying SVD on $F^1_f$, we obtain a basis $\left\{ \xi_{kl}^f\right\}_{l=1,...,N_{\text{POD}}^{k}}$ from each set of parameters $\mathcal{P}_k$, where $N_{\text{POD}^k}$ is chosen such that information that the POD basis should cover, indicated as $ic \in (0,1]$, is about $ic=0.95$ for each variable.
-We denote by $M$ the cardinality of the set of parameters, so that $k=1,\,\dots,\,M$.
+By applying SVD on $F^1_f$, we obtain a basis $\left\{ \xi_{kl}^f\right\}_{l=1,...,N_{\text{POD}}^{k}}$ from each set of parameters $\mathcal{P}_k$, where $N_{\text{POD}^k}$ is chosen such that information content that the POD basis should retain, indicated as $ic \in (0,1]$, is about $ic=0.95$ for each variable.
+We denote by $M$ the cardinality of the training set of selected parameters, so that $k=1,\,\dots,\,M$.
 Until this point, the bases contain most of the information on the evolution of the tumor through time for a specific set of parameters.
-Then, we perform another SVD, this time starting from the matrix collecting the $M$ bases obtained in the previous step, i.e.
+Then, we perform another SVD, this time on the matrix collecting all the $M$ sets of basis functions obtained at the previous step, that is

 The final result is a basis $\Big\{ \xi_l^f\Big\}_{l=1,...,N_\text{POD}}$ of the reduced order space for each variable $f=\left\{\phi\,,\mu \,, n\right\}$.
 A similar strategy has been used e.g.\ in \cite{Audouze2009,rapun2010reduced,himpe2018hierarchical,wang2019non} to generate the POD basis for models depending on both time and parameters.